nehalabdalla23/depipeoject/README.md

 1-Undersampling: The dataset was undersampled to 45 classes to balance the classes.
 2-Resizing: The dataset was resized to be 225x255 and grey scale with the dimentions (225,225,1).
 3-Normalizing: The dataset was normalized so that the value of each pixel vary between (0,1).
-4-Positive and Negative Pairs: Images were split into positive and negative pairs for training and testing.
+4-Positive and Negative Pairs: Images were split into positive and negative pairs for training,validating and testing.
 Positive pairs contain images from the same class, while negative pairs contain images from different classes.
 5-Positive and Negative label Pairs: labels were given to each pair as if they are from the same class label would be 1 other wise it's 0.

 C] Model Architecture: